M0nica/AboutMonica/QMSS/forcedirected/README.md

 #QMSS forcedirected

 Created force directed graphs in D3 from the edges and nodes of presidential candidates.
+Also, conducted some network analysis on the results in Gephi.